Kimberlee97/tp/docs/DeveloperGuide.md

 * 1b.
 No contacts match the selected type.
     * 1b1.
 System shows “No contacts found.”

-**Use case: Set recurring reminders for contacts**

-**MSS**

-1. User opens application
-2. User types client’s name into the search bar
-3. System retrieves and displays contact
-4. User requests to set a recurring reminder
-5. System prompts for reminder details
-6. User enters reminder details
-7. System validates reminder details
-8. System saves the recurring reminder and confirms creation
-9. User views the reminder linked to the contact

-   Use case ends.

 **Use case: Link a meeting to multiple contacts**